FI-PauliJokinen/aws-cf-templates/README.md

 2. Create HA Jenkins
    [link here](https://eu-west-1.console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks/create/review?templateURL=https://raw.githubusercontent.com/FI-PauliJokinen/aws-cf-templates/master/jenkins/dev-ops-jenkins2-ha.yaml&stackName=devops-ha-jenkins&parentVPCStack=devops-vpc)

+   Give the name of the VPN created in the step 1.

    Select password to login to Jenkins, which you will remember

    Click next until there is confirmation checkbox at the bottom left corner to confirm it is OK to create IAM resoures if needs be, check that